flairysky/secretsobservatory/posts/poem_third_act.md

 **Remark**: observe that injectivity does not mean that "if $x=y$, then $f(x)=f(y)$"; this is just the definition of an association.
 Since we are already given an association, we assume that this statement is already satisfied.<br>
 We prove the second statement: we assume that $f(x)=f(y)$, but now just apply the inverse $g$ to the equation and get, from the definition of inverse, $x=y$.
 Hence $f$ is injective.<br>
 To conclude, since $f$ is both injective and surjective, it is bijective, which is what we wanted to show.<br>
-Thus, from what we saw, we can conclude that an association has an inverse only if it is a bijection and also that if an association is a bijection then it must have an inverse.<br>
+Thus, from what we saw, we can conclude that an association has an inverse only if it is a bijection and also that if an association is a bijection then it must have an inverse.[#5]<br>

-We state this important fact as our first theorem.
+We state this important fact as our first __theorem__.

-**Anecdotal remark**:<br>
-Observe that having an inverse is nothing but considering both sides of the same coin, as we can, for instance, say "Jim bought the house from Serge," which is equivalent to saying "Serge sold the house to Jim."

 > **Theorem 1: An association is a bijection iff it has an inverse**
 >
 > Let $f$ be an association.<br>
 > $f$ is a bijection $\iff$ $f$ has an inverse (often denoted by $f^{-1}$).

+Since, the composition of an association with its inverse keeps all the elements _fixed_, or if we rephrase it, it _identifies_ all the elements with them self, or if we rephrase it again, after applying such composition the image of an element is _identical_ to the element before the composition was applied, we call this particular composition association, _the identity_, which you encounter below again.

+The argumentation above the theorem where we showed that this fact is true is called a __proof__ in mathematics, since we proved that the fact is true just from what we already know, so we proved our first theorem just in a plain english and the usage of symbols where we deemed it psychologically suitable, however we could also just revrite it without any symbols, since the sybols all have a precise meaning.)

-The way we showed that this theorem is true is called **proof**, and we observe how we proved both directions of the statement $\iff$, i.e., both $\Rightarrow$ and $\Leftarrow$.<br>
+We observe how we proved both directions of the statement $\iff$, i.e., both $\Rightarrow$ and $\Leftarrow$.<br>

-One notices how I used the definite article "<strong>the</strong>" for the inverse instead of the indefinite article "<strong>an</strong>" inverse.
-This is always done when we want to show that there is only one unique such element, symbolically, we also write "$\exists !$," which means "there exists unique."<br>
+Further, a curious reader noticed how I used the definite article "<strong>the</strong>" for the inverse association instead of the indefinite article "<strong>an</strong>" inverse.
+This is always done when there is only one unique such "thing" (association, element, ...), symbolically, we also write "$\exists !$," which means "there exists unique."<br>
-Now, we show that this is actually true, i.e., that there is only one inverse.<br>
+Now, we show that this is actually true, i.e., that there is only one inverse of any bijective association.<br>
-I.e., we prove the following fact:
+I.e., we state the following fact:

 > **Theorem 2: Inverse association is unique**
 >